Jellonator/snes-isaac/docs/ideas.md

 Since a given effect probably only needs one of a few colors (blood - reds, bomb - grays, etc. + regular bg color), using 2bbp is feasible

+## Conjoined transformation

+Getting 3+ shooting familiars either 'conjoins' them to the player, or conjoins them all together.